 - From the Right pane, Click on “Create Self-Signed Certificate” link

 - Enter the details for your self-signed certificate.
 Click on “OK” to create self-signed certificate from IIS.

 That’s all.
 You’ll find the new self-signed certificate generated and listed in Server Certificates.
-By default, its validity is for 1 year with common name (Issued To) to the server name.
+By default, its validity is for one year with the common name (Issued To) to the server name.